-- 4. In 2003, the Commission had stepped up measures to reduce paper consumption.
-An internal circular was issued to enhance staff awareness of green management practices and provide guidelines and measures for reducing paper consumption.
-Through the efforts made by each of the staff members, the Commission achieved a marked decrease of 13.54% in paper consumption and 65.40% in envelope consumption in 2003. - 5.
-In 2004, the Commission aims at further reducing paper and envelope consumption. - 6.
-About 99.27% of the total quantity of paper used in 2003 was recycled paper with at least 50% recycled pulp.
-In 2004, it is the Commission's target to maintain the proportion of recycled paper at a similar level as that in 2003.
+- 4. Through the continued efforts of our staff members, the Commission achieved a marked decrease of 9.36% in paper consumption in 2004.
+There was however an increase in envelope consumption by 14.57% arising from ad hoc audit assignments and recruitment exercise. - 5.
+About 99% of the total quantity of paper used in 2004 was recycled paper with at least 50% recycled pulp. - 6.
+In 2005, it is the Commission's target to maintain the consumption of paper and envelope as well as the proportion of recycled paper at similar levels as those in 2004.